ardalanamini/xcoins-code-review/README.md

   - Added the `wrapController` utility.
     > `express` doesn't catch async errors properly, so I added this utility to wrap the controllers before passing them
     > to the `Router` instance.
+  - Added pagination to the endpoints that were listing records.

 <!-- Footnotes -->